 The importance of robust evidence: SPGeTTI app

 The New Zealand Ministry of Health invested in research into a smart phone app, called SPGeTTI, to support people with a gambling problem, in particular for those using electronic gambling machines (pokies).
 The app intended to use geo-positioning technology to deliver a behavioural support programme to deliver timely messages at moments of high risk, eg, when the person was close to a gambling venue in Auckland.1

 However, during the course of the study, problems arose with poor uptake of the app, technology limitations with regard to geo-positioning and issues such as shame and privacy with regard to others seeing the app on their phone.
 Despite this, participants indicated ongoing interest in smart phones apps as a tool for supporting people experiencing harm from gambling.

 The results of the research have been used to inform the Ministry's thinking about the policy and use of such technology to promote gambling harm minimisation, and to inform decision making about similar research investments in the future.

-This case study shows how important it is that apps for problem gambling get professional input during development or undergo formal evaluation.
+This case study shows how important it is that apps for gambling harm get professional input during development or undergo formal evaluation.
 Read more

-- Humphrey G, Newcombe D, Whittaker R, Parag V, Bullen C. (2019) SPGeTTI – a smartphone-based problem gambling evaluation and technology testing initiative final report National Institute for Health Innovation, Auckland UniServices Ltd, The University of Auckland.
+- Humphrey G, Newcombe D, Whittaker R, Parag V, Bullen C. SPGeTTI – a smartphone-based problem gambling evaluation and technology testing initiative final report National Institute for Health Innovation, The University of Auckland, 2019.